30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 View from Summit One Vanderbilt

-At the south end of Manhattan, you can get an entirely different perspective from the One World Observatory (1268 feet) at the One World Trade Center.
+At the south end of Manhattan, you can get an entirely different perspective from the One World Observatory (1268 feet) at the One World Trade Center (the tallest building in NYC).

 World Trade Center One World Observatory NYC